Widow's, Widower's or Surviving Civil Partner’s (Non-Contributory) Pension

 A Widow's, Widower's or Surviving Civil Partner’s (Non-Contributory) Pension is a means-tested payment payable to a widow, widower or surviving civil partner who does not qualify for a contributory widow's, widower's or surviving civil partner’s payment.
 (This payment was formerly called the Widow's/Widower's (Non-Contributory) Pension).

-It is is a payment for widows, widowers or surviving civil partners who do not have dependent children.
-People with dependent children should apply for the One-Parent Family Payment.
+It is a payment for widows, widowers or surviving civil partners who do not have dependent children.
+People with dependent children should apply for the One-Parent Family Payment or Jobseeker's Transitional payment.

 You must also: